PromyLOPh/guix-hpc-website/drafts/activity-report-2019.md

 ## Better Support for Reproducible Research

-Guix has always supported reproducible computations by design, but there were two obstacles to using Guix for actually doing reproducible computations:
-  1. the user interface to reproducibility features was a bit clumsy
-  2. documentation, both practical and background, was scarce
+Guix has always supported reproducible computations by design, but there were two obstacles to using Guix for actually doing reproducible computations: the user interface to reproducibility features was a bit clumsy, and documentation, both practical and background, was scarce.

 Supporting reproducible computations requires addressing four aspects:
  1. Finding the dependencies of a computation.